Hispanic Business Students Association

 Vice president of marketing

-When I was a Freshman, I was drawn to HBSA for two reasons: the professional experience and its Instagram — I am living proof that aesthetics matter!
+When I was a Freshman, I was drawn to HBSA for two reasons: the professional experience and the Instagram — I am living proof that aesthetics matter!
 I always knew that I wanted to be V.P. of Marketing, and I made this a reality during my Junior year!
 In this role, I:

-Designed, edited, and published graphics, videos, and social copy — utilizing Canva, Lightroom, and CapCut.
+• Designed, edited, and published graphics, videos, and social copy — utilizing Canva, Lightroom, and CapCut.

-Created the Alumni Takeover Series on Instagram Stories to create visibility of our alumni and their post-grad journeys.
+• Created the Alumni Takeover Series on Instagram Stories to create visibility of our alumni and their post-grad journeys.

 Although I gained technical skills, such as content planning, my biggest takeaway from this role is that social media is about community and connection.
 No matter what the post was, the most engagement and impact came from posts that were personable and told a story — something members could connect and interact with.